 Petron had three (3) pending real property tax cases with the Province of Bataan, arising from three (3) real property tax assessments.
-The first was for an assessment made by the Municipal Assessor of Limay, Bataan in 2006 for the amount of \clubsuit 86.4 million covering Petron's isomerization and gas oil hydrotreater facilities which enjoy, among others, a five (5)-year real property tax exemption under the Oil Deregulation Law per the BOI Certificates of Registration of Petron.
-The second was for an assessment made also in 2006 by the Municipal Assessor of Limay for \clubsuit 17 million relating to the leased foreshore area on which the pier of Petron's Refinery is located.
-In 2007, the Bataan Provincial Treasurer issued a Final Notice of Delinquent Real Property Tax requiring Petron to settle the amount of \pounds 2,168 million allegedly in delinquent real property taxes as of September 30, 2007, based on a third assessment cited Petron's non-declaration or under-declaration of machineries and equipment in the Refinery for real property tax purposes and its failure to pay the corresponding taxes for the said period.

-Pursuant to a Compromise Agreement between the Provincial Government of Bataan and Petron dated April 15, 2011 which the CBAA in its Joint Decision dated May 23, 2011 approved, Petron moved that its Appeal on the Decision of the RTC of Bataan in Civil Case No. 8801 be deemed withdrawn.
+The first was for an assessment made by the Municipal Assessor of Limay, Bataan in 2006 for the amount of \$\mathbb{P}86.4\$ million covering Petron's isomerization and gas oil hydrotreater facilities which enjoy, among others, a five (5)-year real property tax exemption under the Oil Deregulation Law per the BOI Certificates of Registration of Petron.
+The second was for an assessment made also in 2006 by the Municipal Assessor of Limay for #17 million relating to the leased foreshore area on which the pier of Petron's Refinery is located.
+In 2007, the Bataan Provincial Treasurer issued a Final Notice of Delinquent Real Property Tax requiring Petron to settle the amount of \$\textsquare\$2,168 million allegedly in delinquent real property taxes as of September 30, 2007, based on a third assessment made by the Provincial Assessor covering a period of 13 years from 1994 to 2007.
+The third assessment cited Petron's non-declaration or under-declaration of machineries and equipment in the Refinery for real property tax purposes and its failure to pay the corresponding taxes for the said period.
+Pursuant to a Compromise Agreement between the Provincial Government of Bataan and Petron dated April 15, 2011 which the Central Board of Assessment Appeals (CBAA) in its Joint Decision dated May 23, 2011 approved, Petron moved that its Appeal on the Decision of the RTC of Bataan in Civil Case No. 8801 be deemed withdrawn.
 The Court of Appeals issued a Resolution granting the motion of the Province of Bataan to withdraw the case and consider the case closed and terminated.